AndresGalaviz/CodingStandard/src/README.md

 # Credits

-All ther development upto Aug 18 was done by [JunHo Yoon](https://code.google.com/u/103331831595695901509/).
+Original library and all the development upto Aug 18 was done by [JunHo Yoon](https://code.google.com/u/103331831595695901509/).
 For more information, contact him on twitter : [@Junotest](https://twitter.com/junotest)

 Original code can be found [here](https://code.google.com/p/nsiqcppstyle/)

-Also, instructions for deploying a rule server can be found [here](https://code.google.com/p/nsiqcppstyle/wiki/HowToInstallNsiqCppStyleServer).

-I haven't tested this functionality as of now **2014-08-19 Tue 11:05 PM**
+Rule design by Iceberg Team